Starkad: Gesta Danorum

 He then enlisted with the Danish king Haki (Haco), and fought for him during the attack on king Hugleik (Hugletus) of Ireland.
 Hugleik wasted his riches on actors and jugglers, but was defended by Svipdag (Suibdagus) and Geigad (Gegathus), who gave Starkad the most vicious wound he had ever received.
 After winning the battle, Starkad had all the mimes and jugglers flogged, and all the riches looted.

 Starkad was then sent with the Slavic prince Win (Winus) to quell a rebellion in the East.
 He fought against Curonians, Sambians, Semigallians, until all the Easterlings had been defeated.
 By covering his sword with a hide, he also defeated a warlord named Wisin (Wisinnus), who lived at Anafial in Russia, and who could make a weapon blunt only by looking at it.
 He continued his victories by killing the jotun Tanna in Byzantium and the Polish champion Wasce/Wilzce.
+(It is theorized that Polish writer Theodor Narbutt picked the name of the mountain and the villain (Anafial and Wisinnus) to embellish a legend about mount Anafielas, allegedly a place of the afterlife in Lithuanian pagan mythology).

 When the Saxons rebelled against Frotho, and challenged him to a duel against Hama, Starkad unexpectedly returned and took Frotho's place in the duel.
 Hama contemptuously brought Starkad to his knees with a blow by his fist, but Starkad rose up and cut Hama to death.

 After a while Frotho was killed through treachery by a Saxon named Swerting (Swertingus).
 Frotho's son Ingild (Ingellus) lived a wanton life and married one of Swerting's daughters.
 This angered Starkad so much that he enlisted at the Swedish king Halfdan's (Haldanus) court instead.
 However, when he learnt that Helga, Ingild's sister, was about to marry a lowly goldsmith, Starkad appeared in disguise and castrated the goldsmith.
 He gave Helga a slap on her face and lambasted her.
 Then he returned to Sweden and king Halfdan.

 Ingild gave Helga to a Norwegian named Helgi (Helgo), on the condition that he fight nine brothers from Zealand who courted her, and among whom the eldest was named Angantyr (Angaterus).
 Helgi went to Sweden's most famous city Uppsala and asked Starkad to help him in the fight.
 Starkad agreed, but left Helgi with his bride in order to fight with the nine brothers himself at the moor of Roliung.